MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

 2. dotnet-hostfxr-1.1.0
 3. dotnet-sharedframework-microsoft.netcore.app-1.1.2

-Anaconda and Python:

-    ???

-Other package dependencies are installed if the package is not found on the system.
-This list will vary for each installation.
+Additional open source packages must be installed if a package is required but not found on the system.
+This list varies for each installation.

 ## Download packages